Phlana/Pine/README.md

 rpg with turn based combat using pygame

+jk pygame is really slow im switching to pyglet

     inspired by the Golden Sun series for the GBA

 storywriter needed